-ORCP 54 – DISMISSAL OF ACTIONS; COMPROMISE
+ORCP 54 – DISMISSAL OF ACTIONS; OFFER TO ALLOW JUDGMENT

-DISMISSAL OF ACTIONS; COMPROMISE
+DISMISSAL OF ACTIONS; OFFER TO ALLOW JUDGMENT

 A Voluntary dismissal; effect thereof.

 A(1) By plaintiff; by stipulation.
-Subject to the provisions of Rule 32 D and of any statute of this state, a plaintiff may dismiss an action in its entirety or as to one or more defendants without order of court: (a) by filing a notice of dismissal with the court and serving such notice on all other parties not in default not less than five days prior to the day of trial if no counterclaim has been pleaded, or (b) by filing a stipulation of dismissal signed by all adverse parties who have appeared in the action.
+Subject to the provisions of Rule 32 D and of any statute of this state, a plaintiff may dismiss an action in its entirety or as to one or more defendants without order of court by filing a notice of dismissal with the court and serving the notice on all other parties not in default not less than 5 days prior to the day of trial if no counterclaim has been pleaded, or by filing a stipulation of dismissal signed by all adverse parties who have appeared in the action.
 Unless otherwise stated in the notice of dismissal or stipulation, the dismissal is without prejudice, except that a notice of dismissal operates as an adjudication upon the merits when filed by a plaintiff who has once dismissed in any court of the United States or of any state an action against the same parties on or including the same claim unless the court directs that the dismissal shall be without prejudice.
 Upon notice of dismissal or stipulation under this subsection, a party shall submit a form of judgment and the court shall enter a judgment of dismissal.

 A(3) Costs and disbursements.
 When an action is dismissed under this section, the judgment may include any costs and disbursements, including attorney fees, provided by contract, statute, or rule.
 Unless the circumstances indicate otherwise, the dismissed party shall be considered the prevailing party.

 B(1) Failure to comply with rule or order.
 For failure of the plaintiff to prosecute or to comply with these rules or any order of court, a defendant may move for a judgment of dismissal of an action or of any claim against that defendant.